Top 8 things to do in Perth

 Time to plan your trip to Perth

 To be honest, this list could have been 80 destinations long, not just the eight we’ve highlighted here.
-There is so much to see and do in Perth that highlighting them all would be take way too long to both create and read.
+There is so much to see and do in Perth that highlighting them all would be taking way too long to both create and read.
 Instead, your best bet is to head across to Perth, start with the eight listed here then go with the flow once you’re there.
 That’s the beauty of Perth, it’s a city where you can just go with the flow and never be bored or run out of things to do.

 - See New York City in a Whole New Light